arvigeus/AZ-204/Questions/Cache for Redis.md

 - [x] When the demand for resources is highly variable
 - [ ] When you need to cache web session state information across multiple servers

-Answer Explanation: Cache-Aside pattern is ideal for scenarios where native read-through and write-through operations are not supported by the cache.
+Answer: Cache-Aside pattern is ideal for scenarios where native read-through and write-through operations are not supported by the cache.
 It also allows for on-demand data loading, making it suitable for situations with fluctuating resource demand.

 ---